When Injury Strikes After 60, Will You Give Up or Get Going?

 I can say to myself, “Well, it’s not the first time I’ve done something unfortunate in class, or stumbled, or tripped, or in some other way hurt my knee.
 I’ve always recovered.
 It may take more or less time, but when I do the things I know to do – physical therapy, tape my knees, use ointments, take it easy, stretch more – my knee heals.”

-Or, I can say to myself, “Well, so much for dance class.
+Or, I can say to myself, “Well, so much for dancing.
 That’s over.
 I can’t dance with a bum knee, that’s for sure.
 It’s my own darn fault, trying to do things older people shouldn’t even consider.”

 With that, I don’t do any of the healing things I would have if I had looked at my knee as a temporary hurt.
 I accept the permanence of the hurt, and with that, my body gets this message: “Don’t bother trying to heal.
 We’re done.”